KazWolfe/XIVDeck/.github/support.md

 ticket that I will get to... eventually.
 GitHub Issues allow me to quickly find and reference various things, and are therefore my preferred mechanism to receive these types of reports.

-### Goat Place Discord
+### XIVLauncher Discord

 **Great For:** Technical Support

-I am available for live support in the [Goat Place Discord](https://discord.gg/3NMcUV5).
+I am available for live support in the [XIVLauncher Discord](https://discord.gg/holdshift).
 Simply ask your question in the appropriate channel:

 * Submit any bug reports or general use questions to the `#plugin-issues-help` Discord channel.